DeMuenu/VoiceToOSC/README.md

 ## 📖 About

-Provide a more detailed overview of the project here.
-Explain the problem you’re solving, why it's useful, and any background context.
+This Tool allows you to define a voice command, which you can link to multiple OSC actions.
+The programm allows to set bool/int/floats.
+For bool's you can enable a toggle mode, that flips the bool every time you speak the associated command.
+Right now the tool only triggers if the command is recognised as a standalone word, but there will be an option to always react to commands, even when said in a sentence.

 ### 🏗️ Built With

 - **Language/Framework:** Python 3.12
 - **Key Libraries / Tools:**
-  - [VOSK Voice Recognition](https://alphacephei.com/vosk/) – Used to dedect what you are saying
+  - [VOSK Voice Recognition](https://alphacephei.com/vosk/) – Used to detect what you are saying

 ## ⚙️ Installation

-Download the latest .exe  from [releases](https://github.com/DeMuenu/VoiceToOSC/releases) and install it to a non-admin folder.
+Download the latest installer from [releases](https://github.com/DeMuenu/VoiceToOSC/releases) and install it to a non-admin folder.
 (The standart path works)

 ## 🚀 Usage
+todo

+If the programm crashes on startup after you changed something go into the programm folder and delete commands.json and settings.json
+The standart path is: %AppData%\Local\VoiceToOSC